NFL scouting combine remains in Indianapolis for 2023-24

 AP Pro Football Writer

-Indianapolis will be keeping the NFL scouting combine for the next two years.
+Indianapolis will be keeping the NFL scouting combine for the next two years after team owners at their meetings in Atlanta on Tuesday approved the city that has staged the winter event since 1987 for players entering the draft.

+The owners also are discussing possibly dropping the Pro Bowl or totally revamping it.
+No decision is expected at these meetings.

 “Indy’s vision brings together its long legacy of successfully hosting the combine and executing the evaluation process, with an exciting focus on innovating and further growing the event from a fan and media perspective,” said Peter O’Reilly, NFL executive vice president of club business and league events.